-Marc Huntley is a Senior Vice President with Compass Lexecon and is based in Pasadena.
+Marc Huntley is a Senior Vice President with Compass Lexecon based in Los Angeles.
 For the past 17 years, Mr. Huntley has provided financial analysis and consulting services to attorneys and their clients in over 150 litigation matters.
 Mr. Huntley also has four years of work experience in the defense, financial services, and entertainment industries in a variety of financial positions.

 Mr. Huntley has consulted in a wide range of industries including financial services, semiconductors, and software.
 Mr. Huntley specializes in financial and economic analysis, complex data analysis, damages calculations, and general litigation support.
 He has provided support to attorneys and their clients on a wide spectrum of case work including data analysis, analysis of opposing party reports and productions, document review and production, strategic planning, and preparation of reports and deposition / trial materials.